bcgov/des-git-workflows/README.md

 - 🧹 **PHP CodeSniffer** validation using your project's `phpcs-allow-todo` Composer script
 - 🔍 **Composer configuration validation** to ensure proper project setup
 - 📦 **Automatic Composer dependency installation**
-- 📊 **Detailed error and warning reporting** with log file generation
-- ⚠️ **Warning tolerance** - warnings don't fail the build but are reported

 #### Requirements
 Your repository must have: